nickjanssen/angus/README.md

 ### `angus s3`
 Builds and serves your app for **production** and **deploys it to S3**.
 Files will be minified and concatenated.
 See the `aws` object below in your `angus.config.js`.

+### `angus sound on|off`
+Configures Angus to use sounds on build success/failure.
+By default disabled.

 For both commands, you can find the built files inside the `dist/` folder.

 ## Bower